Wal8800/wal8800.github.io/docs/_posts/2022-06-04-application-indicator-ubuntu.markdown

 ---
 layout: post
 title: "Application Indicator in Ubuntu 20.04"
-date:   2022-04-15 17:47:48 +1300
+date:   2022-06-04 17:47:48 +1300
 ---

 At my previous job, I was using [this trailer app](http://ptsochantaris.github.io/trailer/) to access and manage my github pull requests.
 The trailer app provides an app indicator on top of the menu bar.
 Clicking on the icon shows a list of pull requests along their status and the list gets automatically updated.
 This app is only available on MacOS.

 After switching to my new job, I started using Ubuntu 20.04 and I couldn't find an equivalent application.
 I wanted to see what it takes to create an app indicator application on Ubuntu and maybe create one myself if it's easy.

 A quick google search returns a [documentation](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators) about application indicator in Ubuntu.
-The documentation was written some time ago (2013-04-11 13:15:38) but it was detailed and provided some example codes.
-I tried out the python example but the indicator didn't appear on the UI.
-After a bit more googling, it turns out for Ubuntu 20.04, I needed to install  [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator) to display the app indicator.
+The documentation was written some time ago (2013-04-11 13:15:38) but it is detailed and provided some example codes.
+I tried out the python example but the indicator icon didn't appear on the UI.
+After some more googling, it turns out for Ubuntu 20.04, I needed to install  [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator) to display the app indicator.

-I ran the python example again and was able to get the indicator and menu to appear.
+With the extension installed, I ran the python example again and was able to get the indicator and menu to appear.

 <div style="text-align: center; padding-bottom: 15px">
     <img src="{{ '/assets/img/appindicator/example_appindicator.png' | relative_url }}" />
 </div>

-Next, I tried to set one of the menu label with a markup style.
+I also tried to set one of the menu label with a markup style.

 ```python
     test_item = Gtk.MenuItem("")